Top OSS Incident Response Tools

 IRIS (Incident Response Information Sharing)

-The collaborative platform IRIS supports incident responders by helping them quickly share important technical information during investigations.
+The collaborative platform IRIS supports incident responders by helping them share important technical information during investigations.
 As it's designed to streamline and organize the incident response process, security teams can collaborate effectively while managing alerts, cases, and evidence.

 Core features